MaxPhilips/wgm_notes/argonaut_granular_controls/test_server_faq.md

 * Cerner's test server requires both old-style and new-style scopes to be requested when generating tokens for this track
 * Cerner's test server does not support writing Observations for this connectathon, but all scopes mentioned on the wiki can still be requested

+### Scenario 0: Share access to resources by interaction

+Create and use tokens with scopes `patient/Observation.rs` and `patient/Observation.crs` (as mentioned above, this scope can be requested, but not used).

+Generate an authorization token with your preferred library or client.
+One test patient you can use with lots of Observations is 1316024 (add to SMART launch context).

+Expect 200!
+Yay!

+    GET Observation?patient={}

+Expect 400.
+No required parameters are set.

+    GET Observation

+Expect 403.
+Insufficient scope.

+    GET Encounter?patient={}

+### Scenario 1: Share access to data by category

+Create and use tokens with scopes `patient/Observation.rs?category=vital-signs` and `patient/Observation.crs?category=vital-signs` (as mentioned above, this scope can be requested, but not used).

+Generate an authorization token with your preferred library or client.
+One test patient you can use with lots of Observations is 1316024 (add to SMART launch context).

+Expect 200!
+Yay!

+    GET Observation?patient={}&category=vital-signs

+Expect 200!
+Yay!

+    GET Observation?patient={}&category=http://terminology.hl7.org/CodeSystem/observation-category|vital-signs

+Expect 422.
+Need to set a category.

+    GET Observation?patient={}

+Expect 422.
+Need to set the right category.

+    GET Observation?patient={}&category=laboratory